TheMacLab/GOGC/README.md

 # GOGC
-Game On for Google Classroom: Bringing game mechanics to Google Classroom
+Game On for Google Classroom: Bringing game mechanics to the hands of educators